splynx/docs/files/en/administration/administration.md

 Administration
 ==============

-Administration settings are divided into _3 main sections_ with its subcategories: _Splynx_, _Logs_ and _Information_.
-Please, follow the links below to find tutorial page about first two parts of Administration:
+Administration settings are divided into _3 main sections_ with the subcategories: _Splynx_, _Logs_ and _Information_.
+Please follow the links below to find tutorial pages about the first two parts of Administration:

 1. MAIN
    * [Administrators](administration/main/admins_and_permissions/admins_and_permissions.md)